macOS: Things to do after installation (Apps, Settings, and Tweaks)

 System Settings

-I open System Settings and basically go through all the settings to improve my experience on macOS.
+I open System Settings.app and basically go through all the settings to improve my experience on macOS.
 I try to document this below.

-• deactivate Announcements and Apps, music, TV and more
+• Check Personal Information and click on the info circle to deactivate Announcements and Apps, music, TV and more

 • Make sure that Two-Factor Authentification is On.

-• I also use Security keys and there is at least one Trusted Phone Numbers.
+• I use four security keys and there are two Trusted Phone Numbers.

 • Payment & Shipping